* Saudi energy minister says OPEC, others keep options open

 * Kurdistan region offers to freeze independence vote

-LONDON, Oct 25 (Reuters) - Oil steadied on Wednesday near a four-week high after top exporter Saudi Arabia said it was determined to end a supply glut that has weighed on the market for three years.
+LONDON, Oct 25 (Reuters) - Oil steadied on Wednesday near a four-week high after top exporter Saudi Arabia said it was determined to end a supply glut that has been weighing on the market for three years.

 Saudi Arabian Energy Minister Khalid al-Falih said on Tuesday the kingdom was determined to reduce oil inventories stocks in industrialised countries to their five-year average and raised the prospect of prolonged output restraint once an OPEC-led pact to cut supplies ends.